wp-plugins/powerpress/readme.txt

 * PowerPress 3.0+ is not compatible with WordPress 2.8.x and 2.9.x.
 Please upgrade to WordPress 3.0 or newer to install PowerPress.
 * Translation support is now complete.
 Please visit the following link if you would like to have a version in your language: [http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/translating-powerpress/](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/translating-powerpress/)

+== 5.0 beta-1 ==
+* Released TBA
+* Added define `POWERPRESS_NO_PODCAST_FEED`, if set to true in wp-config, PowerPress will not add the default podcast feed with slug name 'podcast'.
+For users who exclusively want a page or category called 'podcast'.
+NOTE: There will be no podcast only feed provided by default when this define is set, use at your own risk.

 = 4.0.9 =
 * Releaesd on 6/20/2013
 * PowerPress 5.0 is coming!
 If you would like to beta test, please contact Angelo at cio [at] rawovice dot com.
 Beta testing starts when WordPress 3.6 is released, PowerPress 5.0 will utilize some new features in WordPress 3.6.